af/JSnoX/README.md

 # JSnoX

 Enjoy [React.js](http://facebook.github.io/react/), but not a fan of the JSX?
 JSnoX gives you a concise, expressive way to build ReactElement trees in pure JavaScript.

+## Works with
-Works with React v0.12 and above.
+* React.js v0.12 and above
+* React Native

 ## Example